cha87de/clouds-exercises/ex-3/lesson-loadbalancing.md

 Validate if the new vm shows up in Chronograf before you continue.

 ## Task: Create the loadbalancer
-1. Create a new VM named "loadbalancer" with flavor "m1.nano" and image "ubuntu 16.04".
+1. Create a new VM named "loadbalancer" with flavor "small" and image "ubuntu 16.04".
 This new VM must be attached to your private-net network!
 2. Add a Floating IP to the loadbalancer vm, by clicking "Associate floating ip".
 If "no floating IPs are allocated"  is shown, click the "+" Button to allocate a floating IP from the "routed" pool.
 3. Connect to the new loadbalancer vm via SSH